Who we are > Patrons and ambassadors

 Lydia Tomlinson

-Lydia has been working as an online content creator for 9 years now and has amassed a combined following of 2.5 million within that period.
-Her platforms really started to grow after finding her niche; offering bite-sized styling tips that allows fashion to be accessible for everyone.
+Lydia is an influential online fashion content creator, with a combined following of 2.5 million followers.
+Lydia’s styling approach is all about easy to follow tips that make fashion feel effortless.
 She aims to encourage women to find their own personal style, whilst giving them a practical starting point with her advice.
-While fashion is at the forefront, it is really inner and outer confidence that she hopes to inspire her audience with, which is why she was keen to get involved with Smart Works.
+While fashion is at the forefront, it is really inner and outer confidence that she hopes to inspire her audience with, which is why she was keen to get involved with Smart Works Greater Manchester.

 Caroline Roberts-Cherry